-- Physical money makes no part of the revenue, even though they distribute to every man the revenue which properly belongs to him.
+- Physical money makes no part of the revenue, even though it distributes to every man the revenue which belongs to him.

-- Both savings are an improvement of the net revenue of the society.
+- Both savings are an improvement of the society’s net revenue.

-25 Reducing the expences of supporting the fixed capital improves the net revenue of society.
+25 Reducing the expences of supporting the fixed capital improves the society’s net revenue.

-- The whole capital of the undertaker is divided between his fixed and circulating capital.
+- The undertaker’s whole capital is divided between his fixed and circulating capital.

 - The smaller the one part, the greater must be the other.

-- Every reduction in the expence of maintaining the fixed capital, which does not reduce productivity, must increase the fund which mobilizes industry.
+- Every reduction in the cost of maintaining the fixed capital, which does not reduce productivity, must increase the fund which mobilizes industry.

-- The reduction in the expense thus increases society’s real revenue.
+- The reduction in the cost increases the society’s real revenue.

 26 The substitution of gold and silver money with paper, replaces a very expensive instrument of commerce with one much less costly.